neptuo/com.neptuo/src/Neptuo.WebSite/App_Data/Blog/wpf-design-data.md

-# WPF and design-time data

-There are various to ways to accomplish this goal: Show some data in the designer for WPF view.
-Here I'm going to describe the one that works the best for me.

 ## ViewModelLocator.cs

 Every WPF project I start with a simple static class where I'm going to place a static property for every root view model I need for design-time data binding.